 Having a Certificate of Insurance shows potential employers or clients that you are insured.
 That means that in the event of an unforeseen scenario like an injury or property damage, there is minimal risk of out-of-pocket payouts or unpleasant and expensive litigation, for you, or your customer.

 The ability to show proof of insurance is so important that it is often requested as a first-step prerequisite before anything else in the employment process.
-Many employers require showing proof of insurance in the form of an officially generated Certificate of Insurance before letting personal trainers train clients, painters paint houses, or handymen so much as pick up a hammer.
+Many employers require showing proof of insurance in the form of an officially generated COI before letting personal trainers train clients, painters paint houses, or handymen so much as pick up a hammer.

 Consider this scenario: a professional custodian working at a local high school accidently breaks through an important pipe while trying to fix a toilet.
 A huge mess is the result, with plenty of accompanying cleanup and repair costs.
 It’s the janitor’s fault, and he can be expected to be held monetarily responsible for the incident.